UX research-only project

 - Indians value personal contact very much, which is why they tend to invite many people to meetings.
 For a European, it can be surprising (and challenging) to walk into a meeting with over 20 people, especially if you have to lead the conversation.
 At first, it might even seem unproductive, but you have to understand that it matters to them.
 The purpose of this is to get everyone to know each other and gain a sense of trust.
 Declining such a meeting would be inappropriate.

 - They are very talkative and might ask personal questions.
 Once again, this is related to the importance of bonding in Indian culture.
 Although this can be intimidating for more introverted people, the truth is that everyone we worked with proved to be very friendly and welcoming.
 In the end, we ended up having a great time with our Indian colleagues.
+And if you have people working from home then you should also get some employee productivity tracking software as with that you can see how productive each member of staff is, so that you can manage them as needed.

 How did we communicate with the locals and learned to be flexible?